LinhTran263/connections-lab/Project3/README.md

 # Building the town.
 Send your messages.
 Github respiratory: https://github.com/LinhTran263/TownBuild

-Working link: (Preview section is not working.
-I asked Hasibur to help me hosting it on Heroku so I cannot debug directly.) http://town-build.herokuapp.com/

 Houses will create a town, messages will create a book.

 ## Idea